The Threat Landscape

 Questions to Ask Yourself

 - Who is asking?
-Verify identity through known channels
+Verify identity through a known channel.

 - Does this make sense?
-Trust your instincts
+Trust the gut feeling.

 - Can I verify?
-Call the company directly
+Call the company on a known number.

 Healthy Paranoia vs. Anxiety